Guppy16/Guppy16/README.md

 ### Hi there 👋

+Akash here!
+Currently in my 2nd Year studying General Engineering at the University of Cambridge.

+In a nutshell, I'm enthusiastic to transform designs from ideas to reality.

+SKILLS: C++ / Python / ReactJS

+- 🔭 I’m currently working on a [face follower](https://github.com/Guppy16/Tello-Drone-Face-Follower) using my DJI Tello Drone

 <!--
 **Guppy16/Guppy16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...